abbreviatedman/entering-the-web-dev-industry/tdd/lesson/readme.md

 ### Steps To Get Going

 - Install `jest` with `npm install`, which will look at the `dependencies` section of the `package.json` file and install what's there--in this case, it's just `jest`.
-- Run the tests with `npm test` for a one-time run or `npm run watch` for a run-again-on-save workflow.
+- Run the tests with `npm test`.
+You can quit the test runner by typing the letter `q`.

 ### Introduction to Test-Driven Development (TDD)